 - Remove the lid and check the liquid levels.
 There should be approximately 1/4 – 1/3 cup of water in the bottom of the pot.
-If needed, scoop out some water with a ladle, or add water, to make sure you have at about ¼ cup.
+If needed, scoop out some water with a ladle, or add water, to make sure you have about ¼ cup in the pot.

 - Stir in the sugar and salt.
 Bring the sugar syrup to a simmer.
 Simmer, stirring regularly, for 15-20 minutes, until the syrup starts to crystalize.
 The color will range from pale cream to golden.
 Remove from heat and stir in the vanilla extract.